-Issue: Over $4 billion paid, continue to represent heart valve surgery patients
+Issue: Over $4 billion paid to Fen-Phen users

 Fen Phen Settlement Update from Lieff Cabraser Attorney Fabrice N. Vincent

 Our work on the Fen Phen (Diet Drugs) Litigation and Settlement

 Lieff Cabraser represents individuals pursuing personal injury claims due to injuries from the “Fen-Phen” diet drugs fenfluramine (sold as Pondimin) and/or dexfenfluramine (sold as Redux).
 We served as counsel for the plaintiff that filed the first nationwide class action lawsuit against the diet drug manufacturers alleging that they had failed to adequately warn physicians and consumers of risks associated with the drugs.

 Since the recall was announced in 1997, Lieff Cabraser has represented over 500 persons in individual actions who have suffered heart and/or lung damage, most often consisting of cardiac valve damage and/or Primary Pulmonary Hypertension (PPH) or Pulmonary Arterial Hypertension (PAH), after ingesting Pondimin or Redux.